 Un-neutered male cats and female cats fighting for territory tend to spray urine.
 This behavior usually ceases in male cats once they have been neutered.

-The rate of development of testicular tumors in normal old dogs is thought by some to be about 7% (I have never seen a case).
-That means that of 100 un-neutered male dogs, perhaps 7 might develop these tumors.
-These tumors, when they occur in older pets, can usually be removed very successfully.
-Dogs whose testicle(s) do not descend correctly from within their abdomens (cryptorchidism) have a considerably higher rate of a particular testicular tumor later in life. (ref) In these dogs, the solution is to neuter them once they are mature, not as puppies.
+The rate of development of testicular tumors in sexually intact old dogs is said by some to be about 7% (I have never seen a case).
+That means that of 100 un-neutered male dogs, at the most 7 might develop these tumors.
+Should such a tumor occur in an older pet, it is a simple operation to remove it.
+Dogs whose testicle(s) do not descend correctly from within their abdomens (cryptorchidism) have a considerably higher rate of a particular testicular tumor later in life. (ref) In those dogs, the solution is to neuter them or just remove the affected testicle once they are mature - not as puppies.
 Testicular tumors are even rarer in cats.

 Prostate cancer is quite rare in dogs and cats.
 But prostate enlargement is a normal sign of aging in un-neutered male dogs – as it is in men. (ref) In male dogs, prostate enlargement is sometimes associated with problems defecating.
-It rarely causes the urinary problems seen in men.
+It rarely ever causes the urinary problems seen in men.
 Neutering your male dog removes the hormones that are though to be responsible for this condition.
 This can be done when, and if, a problem arises in your pet.
-There are alternative drug therapies that are sometimes more effective than surgery. (ref) It is not a commonly recognized problem in cats.
+There are alternative drug therapies that are sometimes more effective than surgery. (ref) Adding more fiber to your dog's diet is often all that is needed.
+It is not a commonly recognized problem in cats.

 These tumors are called perianal adenomas and adenocarcinomas.
 They occasionally occur in old, un-neutered male dogs.
 Eighty percent of these tumors are benign.
 They are the third most common tumor in old male dogs and they occasionally occur in females as well.
 The benign form occurs less commonly in neutered male dogs.
 But studies indicate that the number of the more dangerous adenocarcinomas formed is not decreased by neutering.
 Any that are still under the control of sex hormones should respond equally well to GnRH medications.
 They are not a recognized problem in cats.